manuhalapeth/Knaq-Signal-Analysis/README.md

 # Take-Home Exercise — IOV Accelerometer Signal Analysis

-This was a take-home exercise for a technical interview.
+This was a take-home exercise.
 The task was to analyze a raw 3-axis accelerometer log from an IoT device and extract meaningful signal from a pretty messy dataset.

 The data was 800 Hz firmware output, 18 hours, 52 million samples, with no preprocessing.
 Before doing any analysis I had to actually trust the data, so I built a loading pipeline that auto-detects the header length, handles a pandas 2.x typing bug, and validates the sample rate against spec before touching anything else.
 About 4.5% of timestamps were either duplicated or out of order because the firmware was using a software polling loop instead of a hardware interrupt, which also caused 44.5% clock jitter.
 Those decisions all had to be documented and justified.